 1. Albus Dumbledore

 The seemingly infinite wisdom and kindness of Dumbledore contrasts with his almost unbelievable dueling abilities.
 Dumbledore is simply the strongest wizard in the series.
-Intelligent, brilliant, well-rounded, Dumbledore defeats several Death Eaters in seconds.
+Intelligent, brilliant, and well-rounded, Dumbledore defeats several Death Eaters in seconds.
 However, his most impressive accomplishments are evenly dueling Voldemort, despite being hampered by extreme age, and overcoming an Elder Wand-wielding Grindelwald.

-Dumbledore displays more intelligence than any other wizard, and also owned every Deathly Hallow at various points in time.
+Dumbledore displays more intelligence than any other wizard, and he also owned every Deathly Hallow at various points in time.
 He shows a mastery of dozens of spells, seeming to favor the element of fire.
 Though he perishes, no other character did more to combat the evil of Grindelwald and Voldemort than Albus Dumbledore.

 As we can see, all the best duelists come from Hufflepuff. <- Sarcasm.